isx2015/isx2015.github.io/pages/sites/algebra_chap1.md

 $$

 ### **Q2.10**
+Let $A$ be a square matrix.
+Show that if the system $A X=B$ has a unique solution for some particular column vector $B$, then it has a unique solution for all $B$.

+---
 Reduce $A, B$ to row echelon matrices $A', B'$.

 Since $A$ is square, $A'$ is either $I$ or its bottom row is zero (by Lemma 1.2.15).